How to Jump Start a Car Without Jump Leads | 3 Popular Methods

 How to Jump Start a Car Without Jump Leads

-Method 01: Push-Starting (Bump Starting) Your Car
+Method 01: Push-Starting (Jump Starting) Your Car

 Push-starting works only for vehicles with a manual transmission.
 If you drive an automatic, this method won’t be applicable.